nprapps/interactive-template/readme.rst

 When you run ``grunt  publish``, it will read your AWS credentials from the standard AWS  environment variables (``AWS_ACCESS_KEY_ID`` and ``AWS_SECRET_ACCESS_KEY``).
 You must have these variables set before publication.
 You should also make sure your files have been rebuilt first, either by running the default task or by running the ``static`` task (``grunt static publish`` will do both).

 Thinking about tasks
 ---------------------

 All of the above processes--templating, compiling styles and JavaScript, and running the development server--are included in the default build task.
-This process is composed out of smaller tasks, some of which in turn are themselves composites of smaller units of work.
+This process is composed of smaller tasks, some of which in turn are themselves composites of smaller units of work.
 We organize them in the ``Gruntfile.js`` file, but all code should be written and loaded from the ``tasks`` folder.